 Head of Bomb and Explosives Branch (BEB), had to sing in Malay for the Hari Raya Aidilfitri music video!
 Supt Lim thoroughly enjoyed the entire recording process as this was an opportunity to 'test' out his language learning skill and to also show another side of himself to his peers.
 "I had a wonderful time with my colleagues.
 Instead of always being perceived as the stern-looking investigation officer that appears in the news, it was great to show the lighter side of myself.
-It shows that we as police officers know how to let our hair down and have fun too." chuckled Supt Lim.

-Like all projects, no success can be achieved without their own unique set of challenges.
+It shows that we as police officers know how to let our hair down and have fun too," chuckled Supt Lim.
+Overcoming Challenges Like all projects, no success can be achieved without their own unique set of challenges.
 The music arrangements, dance choreographies, art directions and costumes had to be finalised within two to four weeks before the actual video shoots.
 The video shoot itself typically took up to two days to complete.
 Thus, time became the main binding challenge for those involved, as each officer had to juggle between work commitments and the video production.
-Eventually, everyone managed to overcome their challenges through constant and clear communication with one another and, most importantly, the common goal and understanding that unites our officers.
-"It is always a challenge to juggle our primary roles and such ad-hoc commitments.
-However, the flexibility and support of our superiors, coupled with the fun-filled memories that were forged at every practice session, kept us going," recalled Sergeant Thinesh Kaneson, an Investigations Officer from Jurong Division, who was one of the dance choreographers involved in the Deepavali video.
+Eventually, everyone managed to overcome their challenges through

 The unwavering teamwork, strengthened by full dedication and commitment, resulted in the success of the productions.
 Furthermore, new friendships and memories were forged through the power of arts.
 Kudos to the officers involved!